Home

 Roberta Braga, Cristina Tardáguila / Jul 16, 2024

-As the US deals with misinformation online following Trump shooting, a look at a case out of Brazil can help society stay vigilant and alert, write Roberta Braga and Cristina Tardáguila from The Digital Democracy Institute of the Americas (DDIA).
+As the US deals with misinformation online following the Trump shooting, a look at a case out of Brazil can help society stay vigilant and alert, write Roberta Braga and Cristina Tardáguila from The Digital Democracy Institute of the Americas (DDIA).

 BUTLER, PENNSYLVANIA - July 13: The aftermath of an assassination attempt on former President Donald Trump at a campaign rally.
 (Photo by Jabin Botsford/The Washington Post via Getty Images)